Updated March 18, 2023

 Example: ASCII (‘a’)

-2. Bit_Length: Return length in bits of particular string, each Unicode value of the character is 2bytes in length (equal to 16bits)
+2. Bit_Length: Return length in bits of a particular string; each Unicode value of the character is 2bytes in length (equal to 16bits)

 Example: Bit_Length (‘abcdef’)